spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration.md

 6. Device pairs with Palette.

-7. Edge Installer identifies cloud-init stages specified in the OS pack.
+7. Edge Installer identifies cloud-init stages as specified in the OS pack.

-8. Operating System (OS) is installed on device.
+8. Operating System (OS) is installed on the device.

 9. Device reboots.